 The article also discussed how some customers are upset by the conversion to smart meters.
 There is a good chance that much of their frustration is linked to the fact that smart meters charge customers more during peak load times leading to larger electric bills for some customers.

-For people living in areas moving to smart meter systems, installing a radiant barrier would can help reduce peak energy use.
+For people living in areas moving to smart meter systems, installing a radiant barrier can help reduce peak energy use.
 In 2001, Florida Solar Energy Center showed that radiant barrier reduced the peak-load by 16%.
 A study by Sluing 2009 showed radiant barrier could result in cooling load reductions up to 22%.